Internships for Public Health Science Credit

 PHSC399 Course Assignments

-Students enrolled in PHSC399 complete the following assignments:
+Students enrolled in PHSC399 complete the following assignments in addition to their internship duties:

 - In-person Orientation